SchulzLab/RAPID/docs/UseCases.rst

     ./rapidStats.sh -o=/path_to_output_directory/ -f=reads.bam -ft=BAM --remove=no -a=file.bed -r=/rapidPath/

-Sometimes, if you want to restrict your analysis to only certain regions.
-For instance, if you want to analyze only two sub-parts of a geneX (namely, positions 1500-2500, and 5000-6500 in chr1) because you suspect this region is a target for RNA silencing.
-You can do this by specifying so in your annotation BED file.
+Sometimes, you may want to restrict your analysis to only certain regions of a gene.
+For instance, if you want to analyze only two sub-parts of a geneX (namely, positions 1500-2500, and 5000-6500 in chr1).
+You can simply create the bed file, as shown below.

 +------------+--------+-------+-----------+------------+--------------------------+
 | chromosome |  start |  end  | geneName  | type       | strand (Gene Direction)  |